Crime-Safety-Security.com Newsletter

 The National Crime Prevention Council says:

-• Teach your child skills: speaking up for himself or herself and how to calmly resolve disagreements.
-Teach your child social skills he or she needs to make friends.
-A confident child who has friends is less likely to be bullied or to bully others.
+► Teach your child skills: speaking up for him/herself and how to calmly resolve disagreements.
+Teach your child social skills s/he needs to make friends.
+A confident child who has friends is less likely to be bullied.

 Also see: